LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 ### Actions

-After writing a State Descriptor, you can implement multiple Actions such as splitting and starting the timer.
+After writing a State Descriptor, you can implement multiple actions such as splitting and starting the timer.
 These actions define the logic of the Auto Splitter based on the information described by the State Descriptor.
 An action looks like this:
 ```
 ACTION_NAME
 {